Sewanee-raval/bginfo/README.md

 # bginfo

-Script for displaying information on a background
+Script for displaying system information as a background image.

 The original design for this script comes from Vikram Khatri and can be found at https://www.zinox.com/archives/170